1 in 4 Tesla Model 3 orders has been canceled, analyst says

 Tesla is finally making enough cars -- it just can't sell enough of them.

 Cancellations for Model 3 orders have picked up in recent weeks.
 Refunds now outpace deposits for Tesla's new mass-market electric car, according to Needham & Co. analyst Rajvindra Gill.
+Tesla is pushing back on his findings.

 In an analyst note delivered to clients Thursday, Gill cited extended wait times for the car, the expiration of a $7,500 tax credit, and the fact that Tesla has not yet made the $35,000 base model of the car available for purchase yet.